Isner–Mahut match at the 2010 Wimbledon Championships: Reaction

 Former players and commentators have called the match historic and unlikely to happen again; many also praised both participants.
 John McEnroe said, "This is the greatest advertisement for our sport.
 It makes me proud to be a part of it.
 We often don't get the respect we deserve in tennis for the athletic demands it places on players, but this should push that respect way up".

 Other players, former players, officials, media commentators and fans also praised the behaviour of both players.
 Roger Federer said of the match, "It's so impressive to see.
 I mean, I was watching this.
 I don't know if I was crying or laughing.
 It was too much".
 Federer also added, "This is absolutely amazing. [...]
 This is beyond anything".
 Novak Djokovic extolled both players, saying, "You have to give them credit, both of them.
-Whoever wins today, I think both of them are winners".Sports Illustrated's Jon Wertheim said that the victory might give Isner a self-esteem boost.
-McEnroe speculated, however, that the match might have shortened Isner and Mahut's careers by six months.
+Whoever wins today, I think both of them are winners".

+Sports Illustrateds Jon Wertheim said that the victory might give Isner a self-esteem boost.
+McEnroe speculated, however, that the match might have shortened Isner's and Mahut's careers by six months, though both players ended up enjoying long, successful careers with Isner and Mahut playing another thirteen years and fifteen years respectively after the match.
 A sports surgeon said the players had risked dehydration, hyperthermia, and kidney damage during the long match, and that one or both might suffer "some sort of injury or persistent problem over the next six months [...] shoulder problems, tendonitis, and recurrent knee problems", as well as the inability to "get into a groove" mentally for up to a year.
 Mahut revealed that following the match, he spent three months suffering from depression and a back injury.

 Mahut shared his experiences on the match in the book Le match de ma vie (The Match of My Life), which he co-wrote with Philippe Bouin.
 The book was published in 2011.